 First Run

-Fresh and vibrant, with lilting acidity and satisfying flavour amplitude.
-Savoury notes add to the taste enjoyment.
-Made with a strain of the No. 7 yeast discovered at Masumi’s brewery in 1946.
+Freshness and vigour drive straight through to a crisp, clean finish.
+Savoury notes add to the enjoyment.
+Made with No. 7 yeast, discovered in 1946 at Masumi’s brewery in Suwa.

 Nagano Prefecture